fernando-duarte/X17A5/README.md

 ```
 and changing the Default region

 If aws is not installed (aws: command not found) follow these instructions: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html.
-These are to be run at the root of the project and require unzip (sudo yum install unzip).
+These are to be run at the root of the project and requires unzip (sudo yum install unzip).

 ### For all
 1. Open the GLOBAL.py file, this stores all global variables under the `GlobVars` class.
 We will selectively modify these to match the corresponding folders on our s3 where we would like for our data files to be stored.